canmom/canmom.github.io/_posts/theory/2025-04-27-why-demoscene.md

 The demoscene is a subculture I have long viewed from a far with a mixture of awe and, to some extent, confusion at their baroque history and injoke culture.
 They were, I imagined, where the true, deep *wizards* of graphics programming lived; the people who lived for the art of making cool shapes on the computer.

+Now I've been to two demoparties, [MountainBytes](/adventure/demoscene/mountainbytes-2025) and Revision (writeup still in progress)!

+I really like what I found.
+But how did it compare with my fantasy of the demoscene?
+And what prelininary observations do I have here?
+This ended up growing into such a big piece that I spun it off here.

+1. toc
+{:toc}

 ## What?

+{% include figure.html src="embed/demoscene/revision-audience.webp" alt="Photo of Revision audience." capt="An enraptured audience behold demos at Revision." %}

-The plain description: it's a computer graphics subculture mostly revolving around the creation of realtime-rendered music videos under strong creative constraints (such as tiny executable size limits, or using very old computers like the Amiga).
-The focus is on pushing the limits of the machinery in creative, expressive ways.
+A plain description would go like this: it's a computer graphics subculture mostly revolving around the creation of realtime-rendered music videos under strong creative constraints (such as tiny executable size limits, or using very old computers like the Amiga).
+The focus is on pushing the limits of the machinery in expressive ways.
 Around that are other related computer arts, such as shader livecoding, tracker music and executable graphics, and also less niche types of digital art (paintings, renders, synthesiser music) created by members of the subculture (<dfn>sceners</dfn>), who submit their work to competitions at events called <dfn>demoparties</dfn>.

+But to really get down to it, what *is* a subculture?

-The more abstract answer: the demoscene, like most subcultures, is an evolving cluster of ideas and motivating narratives, and the fabric of social connections between its members.
+The more abstract answer is: the demoscene, like most subcultures, is an evolving cluster of ideas and motivating narratives, and the fabric of social connections between its members.
 Something belongs to the demoscene because the participants interact with the existing demoscene, and consider what they're doing to be a 'demoscene' activity.
 Since the boundaries are kind of fuzzy, that can lead to friction when not everyone agrees what the demoscene is about... something we'll get to later.

 The demoscene has a long history, splitting off from the warez scene (yarr harr) many decades ago when demos were primarily produced to introduce cracked software that was distributed at 'copyparties'.
 While that's distant history now, some of the terminology such as 'intros' remains.

 ## Where?

-The demoscene is primarily based in Europe, with the largest demoparties happening in countries like Germany and Finland.
+Europe mostly, with the largest demoparties happening in countries like Germany and Finland.
 Currently there is exactly one non-European demoparty, which is in the USA.
 However, *sceners* exist in many other places as well: I have heard of sceners in Japan, the States, Thailand... and we had one pair of sceners travel all the way from Hong Kong to attend MountainBytes, which was awesome.

 So far I've attended just two demoparties (though I hope to attend many more).
 [Revision](https://2025.revision-party.net/) in Saarbrücken, Germany is the largest demoparty of the current set of active parties; [MountainBytes](https://www.mountainbytes.ch/) in Cham, Switzerland is a much smaller party but run by many of the same people.
 You can find out about various others on [demoparty.net](https://www.demoparty.net/).